 “A form of advanced analytics which examines data or content to answer the question “What is going to happen?” or more precisely, “What is likely to happen?”, and is characterized by techniques such as regression analysis, forecasting, multivariate statistics, pattern matching, predictive modeling, and forecasting.”

-The scope of predictive analytics to develop understanding of hidden needs and future issues is huge—it can accelerate decision making and reserve precious budgets.
+The scope of predictive analytics to develop an understanding of hidden needs and future issues is huge—it can accelerate decision-making and reserve precious budgets.

 The benefits of predictive analytics are widely recognised in the private sector.
 However, practical implementation in the public sector is more difficult with complex stakeholder groups and public perception playing a large role in adoption.
 Clarity on the benefits is central to gaining broader buy-in.

-The Local Government Association (LGA) identifies the core benefits as:
+The Local Government Association (LGA) services identifies the core benefits as:

 • Better outcomes – You can avoid committing resources to areas where they are not

-required to refocus on those most at need.
+required to refocus on those most in need.

 • Targeting scarce resources – Risk stratification means that you can target the allocation of